LincaMarius/ISAP-1_Instruction_Set/README.md

 ![ Table 1 ](/Pictures/Table1.png)

-Signals represented in Red: are active when data is written to the Data BUS \
+Signals represented in Red: are active when data is written to the Data BUS.
-Signals represented in Green: are active when reading data from the Data BUS \
+Signals represented in Green: are active when reading data from the Data BUS.
-Signals shown in Black: their activation has no influence on the Data BUS
+Signals shown in Black: their activation has no influence on the Data BUS.

+If we implement the Control Block using a ROM memory, the data in this table will be used to realize its content.

 The Boolean equations for the signals that are active when the LDA instruction is executed are:
 -	EP = LDA * T1